Tiago1Ribeiro/SafeAR_Unity_TFRR/README.md

     };
 }
 ```
-In the Update() method, the script checks if the camera is playing and if a new frame is available.
-If so, it runs the ImgObfuscator script to apply obfuscation to the detected objects in the frame:
+In the `Update()` method, the script checks if the camera is playing and if a new frame is available.
+If so, it runs the `imgObfuscator` to apply obfuscation to the detected objects in the frame:
 ```csharp
 void Update()
    {